Mid infrared spectroscopy and milk quality traits: a data analysis competition at the "International Workshop on Spectroscopy and Chemometrics 2021": Modelling approaches and results

 \subsection{Participant 2}

 Data collected via mid-infrared spectroscopy techniques, even if somehow resembling time series data, do not have a time component.
 Nonetheless, spectroscopy data have been successfully modelled as time series in the machine learning community \citep[see e.g.][]{bagnall16bakeoff,nguyen19interpretable}.
 Such approaches have been tested with considerable success, especially for classification, but most of these methods can be easily adapted to the regression framework \citep{Tan2020TSER}.
-Therefore, for the data analysis step, the following time series models were evaluated: ROCKET \citep{dempster2019rocket}, MiniROCKET, EnsembleMiniROCKET, Fully Convolutional Neural Networks (FCN), Residual Networks (ResNet) \citep{IsmailFawaz2018deep} and the recently proposed SeQuence Miner on Multiple Representation of time series (MrSQM, see \texttt{https://github.com/mlgig/mrsqm}).
+Therefore, for the data analysis step, the following time series models were evaluated: ROCKET \citep{dempster2019rocket}, MiniROCKET, EnsembleMiniROCKET, Fully Convolutional Neural Networks (FCN), Residual Networks \citep[ResNet,][]{IsmailFawaz2018deep} and the recently proposed SeQuence Miner on Multiple Representation of time series \citep[MrSQM,][]{nguyen2021mrsqm}.

-ROCKET was originally proposed as a time series classifier that extracts features by generating random convolutional kernels with different properties, such as variable kernel weights, length and dilation, and uses max pooling and a new feature called \textit{ppv} to capture good features from the time series.
-Afterwards ridge regression is used to classify time series input; as a consequence the method can be easily adapted to regression problems.
+ROCKET was originally proposed as a time series classifier that uses multiple random convolutional kernels to extract patterns in the time series.
+A random kernel is a vector of random weights and is normally shorter than the input time series.
+The convolution computes the dot product between the kernel itself and a series of windows (of the kernel's length) sliding from the beginning to the end of the input time series.
+Typically, the output of the dot product is greater at the window where the kernel matches the input.
+The output then can be used to produce features (e.g. max pooling) for model training with ridge regression to classify time series.
+As a consequence the method can be easily adapted to regression problems.
 MiniROCKET represents an updated version of this approach which, by optimizing the choices of kernels, results in an extremely fast algorithm.
 In the area of time series classification, this method is currently considered to be the state of the art.
 A recent study demonstrated that ROCKET-type algorithms work very well on time series regression \citep[see][]{Tan2020TSER}.

 A new ensemble approach, named EnsembleMiniROCKET and based on MiniROCKET model, has been specifically proposed for this data challenge.
-It consists of an ensemble of 100 MiniROCKET regression models run on subset of adjacent wavenumbers.
+It consists of an ensemble of 100 MiniROCKET regression models run on subsets of adjacent wavenumbers.
 The subsets are chosen randomly and they have varying dimensions, spanning from 100 to 250 features.

 Other methods proposed in the deep learning literature, such as the FCN and the ResNet architectures, were tested.
 In addition MrSQM, a time series classification method based on symbolic representations, was also evaluated.
 This method allows to interpret the obtained results by providing an indication about which variables are regarded as more important for prediction purposes.